Playgrounds and Helmets Don't Mix!

 The potential for strangulation by a helmet strap on playground equipment has been known since several such incidents were reported in Scandinavia.
 We received a report in 1992 from Anders Slatis, then a consultant for a Swedish helmet manufacturer, documenting six cases from 1984 to 1992

 of asphyxiation by helmet straps when the helmets caught in Swedish or Norwegian playground equipment.
 All victims were boys under six.
 "Thirty or forty" more incidents occurred without injury.
 A new European playground equipment standard bans openings between 110 and 230 mm (4.3 to 9.1 inches).
 Slatis said that for this reason the Swedish child helmet standard will require a strap to hold at 90 N (9 kg) but release before 160 N (16kg), which Slatis believes might have saved two of the six lives lost.
-The European CEN standard for child helmets now has such a buckle, now called a "green" buckle, but it is optional.
-And in the years since it was added to the standard there have been reports that it was problematic, and that parents were avoiding it.
+The European EN 1080 standard for child helmets now has such a buckle, colored green to distinguish it from other buckles, but it is optional.
+In the period after it was added to the standard there were reports that it was problematic, and that parents were avoiding it.
+At present, there are green buckles on child helmets sold in major toy stores and department retailers, but regular buckles on child helmets sold in some other stores where the retailer believes in stronger straps.

 Troxel, formerly a major US bicycle helmet manufacturer, reported in 1997 that one of their helmets had been involved in an incident where it snagged on a swing and a child was nearly choked.
 At that time Troxel added a general warning to their helmet labels to the effect that use in activities other than bicycling could result in a choking hazard.
 We have also heard from one parent in the US whose child was saved by the intervention of a neighbor when the child's helmet caught in a tree.